- Gustavo Gimeno,

 Gustavo Gimeno made his opera debut in 2015 with Bellini’s Norma at the Valencia Opera House.
 During the past season he conducted Verdi’s Simon Boccanegra with the OPL at the Grand Théâtre in Luxembourg.

 In 2017 the classical label PENTATONE, the OPL and Gustavo Gimeno announced a multiple-release collaboration.
-Recordings of the First Symphonies by Dmitri Shostakovich and Anton Bruckner and, most recently, Maurice Ravel’s complete Daphnis et Chloé have been released thus far.
+Recordings of the First Symphonies by Dmitri Shostakovich and Anton Bruckner, Maurice Ravel’s complete Daphnis et Chloé and, most recently, Gustav Mahler’s Fourth Symphony have been released thus far.

 Born in Valencia, Gustavo Gimeno began his international conducting career in 2012, when he was a member of the Royal Concertgebouw Orchestra Amsterdam, as assistant to Mariss Jansons.
 He also gained significant experience as assistant to Bernard Haitink and Claudio Abbado, mentors who actively nurtured his talent and influenced him in many ways.